heron-uk/HDRUK-01-001-Antibiotics/README.md

     -   Open the `CodeToRun.R` file.
 This is the main script you’ll use.
     -   Follow the instructions within the file to add your database-specific information.
     -   Run the code as directed.
-This will generate a `Results` folder containing the outputs, including a log file, ZIP file with the DED results, and a csv with the study results.
+This will generate a `Results` folder containing the outputs, including a log file, zip file with the DED results, and a csv with the study results.
 The name of the zip file will be of the format `DED_Results_database_name.zip`, and the name of the csv will be `results.csv`.

 4.  **OPTIONAL: Visualize Results in Shiny**